fredyouhanaie/espace/README.md

 in the [escriptize
 section](https://github.com/zhongwencool/observer_cli#escriptize).

-Before running the observer_cli escript, start the target node is up and running, e.g.
+Before running the observer_cli escript ensure the target node is up and running, e.g.

 ```